Judie Tzuke: 1982–1995

 Following the muted reception of The Cat Is Out, Tzuke signed with another major label, Polydor Records, in 1987.
 She began working on her seventh album, though took some time off in June 1987 when she gave birth to her first daughter, Bailey.
-However, the release of the album was delayed further after Polydor first requested that Tzuke work with a producer of their choice rather than with her usual team.
-Polydor later agreed to allow Tzuke to re-record the entire album with her own team of Paul Muggleton (her husband) and Mike Paxman.
 The album, Turning Stones, was released in April 1989, peaking at No. 57 on the UK Albums Chart.
 It was preceded by the single "We'll Go Dreaming", which had peaked at No. 96 several weeks earlier.
-Further problems arose between Tzuke and Polydor which led to the last minute cancellation of her 1989 tour, enraging fans who had turned up to venues.
-She apologised to fans, and when she appeared as a guest on Radio 1's Friday evening record review show Round Table.

 In 1990, she switched to Columbia Records (CBS).
-In August, she released a new single, a cover version of the Beach Boys classic "God Only Knows".
-Despite the single being issued in various formats (7", 7" poster wrap, limited edition numbered 10", 12", cassette-single and CD-single) and a video being made, the song failed to gain chart success.
-A limited promo 12" was issued of a remix made by DJ Judge Jules.
-The song also featured in an ITV documentary series about recording techniques, where Tzuke and her producers Mike Paxman and Paul Muggleton showed how the song had been constructed using samples of her voice which were transposed into a synthesizer range.
+In August, she released a new single, a cover version of the Beach Boys song "God Only Knows".
+However, the song failed to gain chart success.
+The song featured in an ITV documentary series about recording techniques, where Tzuke and her producers Mike Paxman and Paul Muggleton showed how the song had been constructed using samples of her voice which were transposed into a synthesizer range.
 Her eighth album, Left Hand Talking, was released by Columbia in May 1991.
+"Outlaws" was released as a single by Columbia in June 1991, but neither the album nor single made an impact upon the charts.
+Her tenure with Columbia ended after only one album.